College of God's Gift: 1857: Alleyn's College of God's Gift

 The educational college was split into an Upper and Lower school.
 The Upper school was for boys between 8 and 18 to be taught a wide and detailed syllabus and continued to be colloquially referred to as Dulwich College.
 The Lower school being for boys between 8 and 16, with lower fees and a syllabus aimed at children of the industrial and poorer classes.
-The Lower School was the incorporation of the boys from the grammar school established in the previous decade and was referred to as Alleyn's College of God's Gift, although this was the name of the complete charitable foundation.
+The Lower School was the incorporation of the boys from the grammar school’s lower divisions, established in the previous decade and was referred to as The Lower School of Alleyn’s College of God's Gift.

 During the 1860s, when the Old College was under repair and the New College had yet to be built, both the Upper and Lower schools were housed in the building of Dulwich College Grammar School.
 In the summer of 1869 the upper school took possession of the current site, referred to as the New College, but it was not until Founder's Day (21 June) 1870 that the new college was officially opened by the Prince and Princess of Wales.
 The new college buildings, sited in the 60 acres of Dulwich Common, were designed in a hybrid of Palladian and Gothic styles in red brick and terracotta, by Charles Barry, Jr. (the eldest son of Sir Charles Barry).
 The lower school alone continued to occupy the Old College in Dulwich Village from 1870 until it was moved to its new (and current) premises in 1887.

 1882: Dulwich College separated from Alleyn's School

-In 1882, following a scheme issued by the Charity Commissioners, an act of Parliament was passed after which the Upper and Lower schools were officially split into separate institutions.
+In 1882, following a scheme issued by the Charity Commissioners, an Order in Council was passed after which the Upper and Lower schools were officially split into separate institutions.
 This followed a period of political debate, resolved at appeal in 1876 at the Privy Council where Lord Selborne ruled in Alfred Carver's favour.
-This passed into law by Act of Parliament as an amendment to the Endowed Schools Act 1869 known as the Scheme for the Management of the Foundations Respectively Known as Alleyn's College of God's Gift at Dulwich, and the Dulwich College Picture Gallery.
+This passed into law as an amendment to the Endowed Schools Act 1869 known as the Scheme for the Management of the Foundations Respectively Known as Alleyn's College of God's Gift at Dulwich, and the Dulwich College Picture Gallery.